programmeravi/tech_task_pde_role/README.md

    ```bash
    docker-compose up -d
    ```
-   This will start the ETL process in detached mode.
-The `docker-compose.yml` file is configured to run the tests first using `run_tests.py` and then, if the tests pass, execute the `etl.py` script.
+   This will start the ETL process.
+   The `docker-compose.yml` file is configured to run the tests first using `run_tests.py` and then execute the `etl.py` script.

 ### Testing